 Basically, you are doing 2 exercises in 1, you’re cleaning the bells, then jerking them up overhead in a full lockout position.

-It’s spares no major muscle group in your body and it’s great for superior shoulder and upper body strength.
+This spares no major muscle group in your body and it’s outstanding for superior shoulder and upper body strength.

 By performing this exercise effectively, your legs will also develop enhanced muscular power, especially for sport or competition.

-I’ve also found that this exercise works well for packing on muscle in the arms, back, and legs with the total body explosiveness and it’s different from other kettlebell exercises.
+I’ve also found that this exercise works well for packing on muscle in the arms, back, and legs with the total body explosiveness.

-This basically is saying that certain exercises have an effect that is not clearly understood, but for whatever reason, it produces significant strength improvements in other lifts.
+This basically is saying that certain exercises have an effect that is not clearly understood, but for whatever reason, it produces significant strength improvements (and other unexpected gains or benefits).

 This is the case with the double kettlebell clean and jerk.

-It’s not surprising that this would translate into improved strength and performance with other lifts.
+It’s not surprising that this exercise would translate into improved strength and performance with other lifts and sports.

-To learn how to do this properly, please find a local qualified instructor to teach this lift:
+To learn how to do this properly, please find a local qualified instructor to teach you the proper technique.

 - Clean the kettlebells up to the “rack” position.